Retatrutide isn't just another weight loss drug.

 Once per week.
 Period.

+The logic is receptor biology.
 When you deliver a strong signal followed by a recovery period, receptors partially downregulate, then recover their sensitivity before the next dose.
+This is called pulsatile signaling.

 Research on receptor dynamics demonstrates that this cycle of signal-recovery-signal activates far more downstream longevity pathways than continuous low-level stimulation.

-Pulsatile vs. Continuous Signaling: What the Research Shows
+Pulsatile vs. Continuous Signaling

 Studies on GLP-1 receptor dynamics demonstrate that weekly pulsatile signaling activates significantly more downstream pathways than continuous signaling.
 The key longevity markers — NAD+ production, AMPK activation, and SIRT1 activity — were all more strongly activated with weekly pulsatile signaling at standard doses than with continuous lower-dose approaches.